Owen-Larimer/Bike-Sales-Dashboard/README.md

 ### Data Sources

-Layoffs Data: The main data source used for this project was the dataset found in the
+Layoffs Data: The main data source used for this project was the dataset found in the "Excel_bike_sales_data.xlsx" file.
+It contains uncleaned information about bike sales.
+Each row is a single customer visit with columns regarding that customer's attributes and whether they purchased a bike.
+There are well over 1000 rows.

 ### Tools